NDE School Safety & Security Table of Contents

 More information can also be found on our Award webpage.

-All nominee’s received the NDE, School Safety & Security Challenge Coin for their great work in school safety and security and as a token for being recognized as one of our elite school safety personnel in our state!
+All nominee’s will receive the NDE, School Safety & Security Challenge Coin for their great work in school safety and security and as a token for being recognized as one of our elite school safety personnel in our state!

 The National Academy of Science, Engineering, and Medicine (NASEM) invited NDE Director Jay Martin to Washington D.C. to be on a panel and tabletop discussion with other panelist across the United States to discuss School Active Shooter Drills Impact on Mental Health.
 The NASEM Committee was put together about a year ago under the direction of Congress in response to the growing concern to the psychological toll of school active shooter drills.